OluwadareLab/EnsembleSplice/README.md

 **1. Build Instruction:**
 -----------------------------------------------------------

-CNNSplice can be run in a Docker-containerized environment locally on users computer.
+EnsembleSplice can be run in a Docker-containerized environment locally on users computer.
 Before cloning this repository and attempting to build, the [Docker engine](https://docs.docker.com/engine/install/), If you are new to docker [here is a quick docker tutorial for beginners](https://docker-curriculum.com/). <br>
 To install and build TADMaster follow these steps.

-1. Clone this repository locally using the command `git clone https://github.com/OluwadareLab/CNNSplice.git`.
+1. Clone this repository locally using the command `git clone https://github.com/OluwadareLab/EnsembleSplice.git`.
-2. Pull the CNNSplice docker image from docker hub using the command `docker pull oluwadarelab/cnnsplice:latest`.
+2. Pull the CNNSplice docker image from docker hub using the command `docker pull oluwadarelab/ensemblesplice:latest`.
 This may take a few minutes.
 Once finished, check that the image was sucessfully pulled using `docker image ls`.
 3. Run the CNNSplice container and mount the present working directory to the container using `docker run -v ${PWD}:${PWD}  -p 8050:8050 -it oluwadarelab/cnnsplice`.
 4. `cd` to your file directory.

 Exciting!
-You can now access CNNSplice locally.
+You can now access EnsembleSplice locally.

 **2. Dependencies:**
 -----------------------------------------------------------
-**Skip this step if you followed the Docker instruction Above** <br> CNNSplice is developed in <i>Python3</i>.
-All dependencies are included in the Docker environment.
 We have attached the requirement file for the list of dependencies.
 For local install of dependencies from the <i>requirement.txt</i> file for virtual environment usage, use command `pip install -r requirement.txt` from the current working directory.
-* Our constructed dataset permits a **Sequence Length of 400**

 **3. Training Usage:**